Suzanna-Neely-Yates/ConnectFourAI/README.md

 # ConnectFourAI

-A Connect Four game with self-created AI.
+A Connect Four game with a self-created AI!

 To Play Against AI:
 1. Open a new terminal